abitravers1989/CV/README.md

 - At the Energy Institute I worked directly with ex CEOs, CTOs and C-suit management of large oil and gas companies (including BP and Exxon) to assemble co-written papers to influence government policies.

-- At UK Power Networks I worked with internal C-suite management and contracting companies (such as Morgan Sindall, ABA) to negotiate significant cost savings e.g. I reduced a £12m project to £7.8m.
+- At UK Power Networks I worked with internal C-suite management and contracting companies (such as Morgan Sindall, ABA) to negotiate significant cost savings.
+For example I reduced a £12m project to £7.8m.

-- My greatest achievement was persuading the CEO, despite a pay and hire freeze, to offer Master’s degree courses to other graduates to support enhanced development.
+- My greatest achievement was persuading the CEO, despite a pay and hire freeze, to offer Master’s degree courses to other graduates to support their enhanced development.

 - I was the only English speaker and non-developer while leading the growth at a Vietnamese startup.

 ## Additional Skills & Qualifications ##

 - Photoshop and Illustrate (self-taught).
-Used to create adverts and landing pages for many clients while at Growth Hacking Asia and for Lebrun Black consulting.
+Used to create adverts and landing pages for many clients while at Growth Hacking Asia and Lebrun Black consulting.

 - Prince 2 Project Management – Practitioner Award.